How to Close the Gap and Hit Your Sales Objectives

-Ask the same questions each time you speak with them.
-This ritual will not only remind them of what is critical.
-It will keep them sharp, accountable and hyper-focused on what is vital.
+You need to ask the same questions each time you speak with them.
+This ritual will remind them of what is critical and keep them sharp, accountable and hyper-focused on what is vital.

-Schedule monthly execution review meetings with each of your salespeople.
-Have your sales reps come prepared to update you on how they are progressing on each of the critical success factors and the activities they have planned to achieve each one.
-Holding your salespeople accountable to what they committed to is where the discipline comes into play.
+Schedule bi-monthly execution review meetings with each of your salespeople.
+Have your sales reps come prepared to update you on how they are progressing in each of their top accounts and if they have executed the activities in their plan.
+Holding your salespeople accountable for what they committed to is where discipline and accountability come into play.
 It is not about being a micromanager but rather about executing with excellence.

-This year will go down as a crazy one.
 There are so many things we can’t control.
-To close the gap, sales leaders must focus on what they can control, figure out the drivers for success, set a plan and execute it with a sense of urgency.
+To close the gap, sales leaders must focus on what they can control, figure out which accounts their reps can close, set a plan and execute it with a sense of urgency.